SvenTiigi/WhatsNewKit/README.md

 ### Automatic Presentation

-Beside manually presenting a `WhatsNewView` you can make use of the automatic presentation which allows you to simply declare your new features for each version and WhatsNewKit will take care to present the matching `WhatsNewView` to the user once per version.
+Beside manually presenting a WhatsNewView you can make use of the automatic presentation which allows you to simply declare your new features for each version.

 To enable the automatic presentation simply configure the `WhatsNewEnvironment` via the `environment` modifier.

 A `WhatsNewEnvironment` takes in the following two parameters:

-- `versionStore`: A `WhatsNewVersionStore` which is used to save the versions that have been presented to the user.
+- `versionStore`: A WhatsNewVersionStore which is used to save the versions that have been presented to the user.
-- `whatsNew`: A `WhatsNewCollectionProvider` which provides a `WhatsNew` instance for a specific version.
+- `whatsNew`: A WhatsNewCollectionProvider which provides a WhatsNew instance for a specific version.

 ```swift
 struct App: SwiftUI.App {